lenakba/separating-acute-from-chronic/README.md

 # recurrent-events-private
-Repository for code used in recurrent events study
+Repository for code used in the study on separating the acute from the chronic training load.